 It also appeared to be obvious throughout the first 6 books in the series, that Harry was going through a very deep process of learning to recognize and evaluate the nature of good and evil.
 This was only to be expected in what had been positioned as a of coming-of-age quest adventure.

 And we expected him to ultimately learn to distinguish and separate these fundamental concepts from the manner in which individual people might treat him.
 Frankly, he didn’t appear to be doing very well at that part of the process.
-And ultimately this did not matter, since the story turned out not to be about any question of good vs. evil at all.
+And ultimately this did not matter, since the story turned out not to be about any question of good vs. evil after all.

 But for quite a long time Harry appeared to be dealing specifically with the face of evil as it presents itself in the modern day.
 Rowling never found it necessary to modify the image she shows us to the point of acknowledging the fact that the face, even if not the nature, of evil does change over time.
-Such considerations turned out to be irrelevant.

 Nevertheless, the perception of evil changes at least as much as anything else in human civilization does.
 Consequently, we have been denied the luxury of having any sort of historical context in which to evaluate the actions of the historical figures in the Potterverse.
 Any of them.